DataComp-LM: In search of the next generation of training sets for language models: Related work

 \smallsec{Open-source datasets.} As the scale of LMs has increased over the past years~\citep{llama,llama2,llama3,Chowdhery2022PaLMSL,chinchilla,gpt4,gopher,gemmateam2024gemma}, the community has curated larger datasets to match.
 Early works include the C4 dataset with 160 billion (B) tokens and The Pile~\citep{pile} with 300B tokens.
 More recently, RefinedWeb~\citep{refinedweb} contains 600B tokens, Dolma~\citep{soldaini2024dolma} 3 trillion (T) tokens, FineWeb 15T tokens~\citep{penedo2024fineweb}, and RedPajama-v2 30T tokens~\citep{rpjv2}.
 There are also large domain-specific datasets, such as the code-focused StackV2 with 900B tokens~\citep{lozhkov2024starcoder}, as well as high-quality filtered subsets such as FineWeb-Edu~\citep{lozhkov2024fineweb-edu} with 1.3T tokens.
 We include performance comparisons with various datasets in \Cref{fig:compute-mmlu-tradeoff} and examine FineWeb's LightEval evaluation framework more closely in \Cref{appx:evaluation}.
 We release the largest pool of raw text data to date with \numpooltokens web-crawled tokens.
-We also release \hqpool, a high-quality dataset from our pool that yields better models than prior datasets.
+We also release \hqpool, a 3.8T token high-quality dataset from our pool that yields better models than prior datasets.

 \smallsec{Data-centric benchmarks.} Past work on benchmarking data improvements includes dataset distillation~\citep{cui2022dcbench}, curriculum learning~\citep{pmlr-v139-romac21a}, and transfer learning~\citep{albalak-etal-2022-feta,pmlr-v162-bugliarello22a}.
 In DataComp~\citep{gadre2024datacomp} and DataPerf~\citep{dataperf}, participants iterate on a dataset with a fixed model and training recipe for vision, vision-language, and speech tasks.
-The BabyLM challenge \emph{Loose} track~\citep{warstadt-etal-2023-findings} focuses on efficient development of LMs with 125M to 220M parameters trained on 10M to 100M tokens.
-With a 200T token pool and 7B models, \dclm is the first large-scale data-centric benchmark for language models.
+For LMs, the Data-Juicer \citep{datajuicer2023} effort includes benchmarks for cleaning and mixing \textit{fine-tuning} data while the BabyLM challenge \emph{Loose} track~\citep{warstadt-etal-2023-findings} focuses on efficient development of 125M to 220M parameter LMs pretrained on 10M to 100M tokens.
+With a 240T token pool and 7B models, \dclm is the largest data-centric benchmark for language models.